Eternal Sunshine (album): International

-In Australia, Eternal Sunshine debuted at number-one on the ARIA Albums Chart, marking Grande's fifth chart-topping album in the country.
-It remained at number-one for three consecutive weeks.
-Furthermore, seven tracks from the album appeared simultaneously on the ARIA Top 50 Singles Chart, with "We Can't Be Friends (Wait for Your Love)" debuting at number-two, becoming Grande's 20th top-ten hit in the country and the highest-charting song from the album, alongside "Yes, And?" which formerly peaked at number-two.
-Following the Brighter Days Ahead reissue, Eternal Sunshine ascended 78 chart positions to retain the number one spot for a fourth non-consecutive week in the country.
-Its 78-spot jump marked the biggest jump to the pole position from within the top 100 since September 2020, when Music From The Home Front (2020) soared from number 83 to the top.
+In Australia, Eternal Sunshine debuted at number one on the ARIA Albums Chart, marking Grande's fifth chart-topping album in the country.
+It remained at number one for three consecutive weeks.
+Furthermore, seven tracks appeared simultaneously on the ARIA Top 50 Singles Chart, with "We Can't Be Friends (Wait for Your Love)" debuting at number two, becoming Grande's 20th top-10 hit in the country and the highest-charting song from the album alongside "Yes, And?", which formerly peaked at number two.
+Following the Brighter Days Ahead reissue, Eternal Sunshine ascended 78 chart positions to retain the number-one spot for a fourth non-consecutive week in the country.
+It marked the biggest jump to the pole position from within the top 100 since September 2020, when Music From the Home Front (2020) soared from number 83 to the top.

 In New Zealand, Eternal Sunshine debuted atop the NZ Top 40 Albums Chart, becoming Grande's fifth chart-topping album there.
-It remained at number-one for two consecutive weeks.
-Furthermore, nine tracks from the album simultaneously appeared on the NZ Top 40 Singles Chart, with "We Can't Be Friends (Wait for Your Love)" becoming Grande's seventh number-one single and the highest-charting single from the album, surpassing "Yes, And?" which formerly peaked at number-three.
+It remained at number one for two consecutive weeks.
+Furthermore, nine tracks simultaneously appeared on the NZ Top 40 Singles Chart, with "We Can't Be Friends (Wait for Your Love)" becoming Grande's seventh number-one single and the highest-charting single from the album, surpassing "Yes, And?", which formerly peaked at number three.
 Following the Brighter Days Ahead reissue, Eternal Sunshine returned to number one on the chart for a third non-consecutive week.

 Accolades

-Eternal Sunshine and its second single "We Can't Be Friends (Wait For Your Love)" were predicted by several publications and critics to receive nominations in the Big Four categories at the 67th Annual Grammy Awards.
+Eternal Sunshine and its second single, "We Can't Be Friends (Wait For Your Love)", were predicted by several publications and critics to receive nominations in the Big Four categories at the 67th Annual Grammy Awards.
 However, both releases received no nominations in the Big Four categories, with the album being nominated for Best Pop Vocal Album and singles "The Boy Is Mine" (remix) and "Yes, And?" scoring one nod each, for Best Pop Duo/Group Performance and Best Dance Pop Recording.
 Grande was named among the biggest snubs of the ceremony by several publications.